 Developing pharmaceutical products, including conducting preclinical studies and clinical trials, is a very time-consuming, expensive and uncertain process that takes years to complete.
-For example, for the years ended September 30, 2021 and 2020, we used \$22.6 million and \$15.6 million, respectively, in net cash for our operating activities, substantially all of which related to research and development activities.
+For example, for the years ended September 30, 2022 and 2021, we used \$27.7 million and \$22.6 million, respectively, in net cash for our operating activities, substantially all of which related to research and development activities.
 We expect our expenses to increase in connection with our ongoing activities, particularly as we initiate new clinical trials of, initiate new research and preclinical development efforts for and seek marketing approval for, our current product candidates or any future product candidates.
-In addition, if we obtain marketing approval for any of our product candidates, we may incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution to the extent that such sales, marketing, manufacturing and marketing are not the responsibility of a collaborator.
+In addition, if we obtain marketing approval for any of our product candidates, we may incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution are not the responsibility of a collaborator.
 Furthermore, as a result of the Merger, we will continue to incur significant costs associated with operating as a public company.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we may be forced to delay, reduce or eliminate our research and development programs or any future commercialization efforts.